christianOB/strapi-plugin-content-export-import/README.md

 ## Features

-- Support JSON export & import
+- Support JSON export & JSON, CSV and YAML import
 - Delete all content of a type

 **Not supported**